exasol/dynamodb-virtual-schema/doc/schemaMappingLanguageReference.md

 # Reference of the DynamoDB to Exasol mapping language

-Using the mapping language a mapping from one DynamoDB table to Exasol can be specified.
+Using the mapping language a mapping from a DynamoDB table to an Exasol table can be specified.
 Its syntax is based on JSON Schemas.

 The mappings are defined in a JSON document.
 This document must contain exactly one object.
-For mapping multiple DynamoDB tables, create multiple files.
+For mapping multiple DynamoDB tables, you can create multiple files.

 The structure of the mapping follows the structure of the data in the DynamoDB.